 17A.
 Saving for existing dams

-(1) Nothing in section 17 is to be taken to require a permit as mentioned in subsection (3a)(b) of that section for the construction or alteration of a dam if that construction or alteration was commenced before the coming into operation of section 53 of the Rights in Water and Irrigation Amendment Act 2000 (“the commencement day”).
+(1) Nothing in section 17 is to be taken to require a permit as mentioned in subsection (3a)(b) of that section for the construction or alteration of a dam if that construction or alteration was commenced before the coming into operation of section 53 of the Rights in Water and Irrigation Amendment Act 2000 (the commencement day).

 (2) Subsection (1) does not affect —